 - Publishing Perspectives : an online journal of international publishing news and opinion.
 Sign up for a free subscription to the daily email version

 A number of annual reports of UK publishing companies are available at Headington and can be found in filing cabinets against the wall in Zone D on Level 2.

 Many annual reports are also available over the Internet.
-The following resource provides links to company reports:

 The most up-to-date sources of market, industry and company information are now to be found online, however, the following is a very useful print resources:

 - PA publishing yearbook.
 070.5021 UKB